Tiny-Foxes/OutfoxPTBR/README.md

 Você pode nos encontrar no canal "#portuguese".

+## Versions

+The versions of the translations are noted inside the .ini file to make it clear for what version the translation is made for.

+If a file contains this "# Version: 4.5.8 Alpha Rev 2"

+It means it's for Stepmania 5.3 Alpha 4.5.8

+The Rev means if the file was made before or after the version was released, if it's rev 2 then it means the translation was corrected after the rev 1 was already sent to the alpha, rev 2 or higher are not expected to come to the alpha.
+(Maybe only for hotfix versions)

 ## Credits / Créditos

 Those are people that started the pt-BR translation. / Essas são pessoas que começaram a tradução pt-BR